zero-radiance/zero-radiance.github.io/_source_/content/post/microsurface-transformations.md

 	= \big\vert J(\bm{m}, \bm{r}) \big\vert d\Omega(\bm{r}).
 $$

 Intuitively, the Jacobian is just a ratio of two differential solid angles, each corresponding to a projected differential area.
-Unfortunately, making this statement more precise requires background in vector analysis.
-For the reader who wishes to understand the derivation (and not just apply the results), we provide a brief introduction to the properties of differential solid angles the Appendix.
+Unfortunately, making this statement more precise requires a background in vector analysis.
+For the reader who wishes to understand the derivation (and not just apply the results), we provide a brief introduction to the properties of differential solid angles in the Appendix.

 ---

 ### Geometric Properties of Differential Solid Angles (to be moved to the Appendix)

-Suppose we are able to parameterize the surface using two coordinates (e.g. the Cartesian or the spherical coordinates):
+Consider a surface parameterized by two coordinates (e.g. the Cartesian or the spherical coordinates):

 $$ \tag{19a}
 	\bm{p} = \bm{p}(x,y).